Information For Physicians | Wound Care

 in granulation tissue formation.

-Vitamins A, B complex and C are responsible for supporting
+Vitamins A, B complex, and C are responsible for supporting

 epithelialization and collagen formation.
-It is also important
+They're also important

 for the inflammatory phase of wound healing.

-Carbohydrates and fats.
-These provide the energy required
+Carbohydrates and fats provide the energy required

 for cell function.
 When the patient does not have enough,